 Please note that if you plan on selling NFA items such as suppressors in Tennessee you will need to apply for a SOT in addition to your chosen FFL.
 The SOT is a special occupation tax which grants you the ability to deal in NFA items.

-There are 9 different types of licenses that are available and each one gives you different options when it comes to handling, importing, repairing, manufacturing and selling firearms in Tennessee.
+There are 9 different types of licenses that are available in TN and each one gives you different options when it comes to handling, importing, repairing, manufacturing and selling firearms in Tennessee.